Enaium/JimmerBuddy/README.md

 ### First-class Java or Kotlin development

 - Automatically generate `draft`, `fetcher`, `props` etc. class for Immutable.
-- List all Immutables and DTOs in the project.
+- List all Immutables, DTOs and ErrorFamilies in the project.
 - Generate entity from database or ddl and choose which table or columns to generate.
 - Jimmer Project Wizard.
 - Inspection for immutable and prop such as `@Entity`, `@OneToOne`, `@OneToMany`, `@ManyToMany`, `@IdView`, `@Formula`